j-bresson/j-bresson.github.io/projects.md

 <img src="images/ml2-arp.png" width="300" align="right"/>

 <p>
-Musique Lab 2 was a commission to Ircam by the French Ministry of Education (and my first real work contract at Ircam!).
+Musique Lab 2 was a commission to Ircam by the French Ministry of Education (and my first real work contract at Ircam!)
-The idea was to create tools for music teachers to use computer-assisted compsoition technology to run music classes, allowing them to interactively demonstrate and workshop musical concepts and compositional processes from the repertoires ranging from early to contemporary music.
+The idea was to provide tools for music teachers to use computer-assisted composition technology to run music classes, allowing them to interactively demonstrate and workshop musical concepts and compositional processes from repertoires ranging from early to contemporary music.
 </p>

 <p>
-More concretely, it consisted in a single-window application developed on top of OpenMusic, including most underlying features and inbuilt musical knowledhe (+ some additional features such as the notion of tonality!), whithout the visual programming aspect.
+More concretely, it consisted in a single-window application developed on top of OpenMusic, including most of its underlying features and inbuilt "musical knowledge" (+ some additional features such as the notion of tonality!), whithout the visual programming aspect.
 </p>

 <p>